 - Lambeth Council Leader 60-second response update

-After the first 45 days of the council’s COVID-19 response, Lambeth Council Leader Councillor Jack Hopkins to outline some of the council’s key achievements over that period in a 60-second video.
+After the first 45 days of the council’s COVID-19 response, Lambeth Council Leader Councillor Jack Hopkins took to social media to outline some of the council’s key achievements over that period in a 60-second video.

 - Medway Council weekly infographic of activity